stratx21/LactoseIntolerant/Actual/LactoseIntolerant/src/lactoseintolerant/README.txt

 	settings in the game as well as the option to quit.
 - Under the upgrades tab is where you manage what cars you have and what upgrades you have bought for them.
-- To choose a car and weapon (if you have bought any thusfar), simply click the weapon and it will automatically be used when you start your next mission.
+- To choose a car and weapon (if you have bought any thus far), simply click the weapon and it will automatically be used when you start your next mission.
 *IN THE GAME PLAY*
 - The 'W', 'S', 'A', and 'D' keys on your keyboard are the keys used to control your car: